-Any person requesting to be added to the household who has committed any violent- or drug-related criminal activity within the last three years, or who is on formal probation or parole, may be denied.
+Any person requesting to be added to the household who has committed any violent- or drug-related criminal activity within the last three years

 Any person requesting to be added to the household who was previously terminated from a HUD Rental Assistance program as a result of an adverse action (e.g. termination for cause) within the last three years may be denied.